 Forensic Investigations A.A.S.

-Forensic Investigations provides a unique alternative to traditional criminal justice programs and is designed to develop occupational competence for entry into public law enforcement and/or private investigative fields.
-Graduates are prepared to:
+As a Forensic Investigations major at Herkimer College, you’ll develop occupational competence for entry into public law enforcement and/or private investigative fields.

-- Insure the chain of custody is maintained
+- Ensure the chain of custody is maintained

 - Properly mark all evidence prior to collection and account for it at all times until the crime is solved